-- there is Cabinet, Cabinet Member or delegated approval for the expenditure in accordance with Financial Regulations; - for non-procurement related issues the appropriate approvals, for example, those found in Financial Regulations have been complied with, and - appropriate contract notices (and advertisements), have been placed in accordance with the Public Contracts Regulations 2006, EU Procedures and these CSOs. - 8.10 The TAP shall appoint from its ranks the appropriate professional officers (and in most instances this will include the Project Officer) to evaluate expressions of interest or tenders received.
+- there is Cabinet, Cabinet Member or delegated approval for the expenditure in accordance with Financial Regulations; - for non-procurement related issues the appropriate approvals, for example, those found in Financial Regulations have been complied with, and - appropriate contract notices (and advertisements), have been placed in accordance with the Regulations and these CSOs. - 8.13 The TAP shall appoint from its ranks the appropriate professional officers (and in most instances this will include the Project Officer) to evaluate expressions of interest or tenders received.
 These professional officers will individually score the submissions received and award marks against the pre-published criteria.
 Only those officers that are qualified to evaluate submissions may be invited to do so.
 The TAP will then consider these individual scores and shall arrive at and agree a consensus score for all criteria.
-The TAP shall not adopt, as a methodology, an average scoring arrangement. - 8.11 The TAP will keep accurate records of all meetings, retain appropriate documentation and maintain proper records for transparency and audit purposes.

-- 8.12 The TAP will undertake post project reviews where required.
-It will implement any corporate or tri-borough shared service requirements including supporting arrangements around any agreed Gate proposals and participating in any audits. - 8.13 Except for our of hours purchases or minor expenses, no telephone orders are to be placed for goods, work, works or services, unless otherwise agreed by the Director for Procurement & I.T.
+The TAP shall not adopt, as a methodology, an average scoring arrangement. - 8.14 The TAP will keep accurate records of all meetings, retain appropriate documentation and maintain proper records for transparency and audit purposes as set out in CSO 18. - 8.15 The TAP will undertake post project reviews where required.
+It will implement any corporate or shared service requirements including supporting arrangements around any agreed approval processes and participating in any audits. - 8.16 Except for out of hours purchases or minor expenses, no telephone orders are to be placed for goods, works or services, unless otherwise agreed by the Director for Procurement & I.T.
 Strategy.
 For most low value expenditure, and in order to reduce maverick spend, officers are required to raise a purchase order to be placed through the Council's e-Procurement system (or other approved specialist order system).